Work Permit FAQ

 - child actors who have a theatrical permit.

-Homeschoolers can now obtain a work permit, officially known as an employment certificate, online instead of from a local high school.
-You can download the forms from The Virginia Department of Labor and Industry’s website.
+Homeschoolers can obtain a work permit, known as an employment certificate, online from The Virginia Department of Labor and Industry’s website.
+A paper application is also available for those without Internet access, but the process is longer.
+A teen may NOT begin employment until the employment certificate is issued.

 Proof of age can be provided by supplying one of the following: